 You’re going to let them smoke for about 90 minutes, then kick up the temperature in your smoker to 350°F to crisp up that bacon.
 Let them cook at 350°F for another 10 minutes, then grab some barbecue sauce and a basting brush.

-For this recipe, I used the PS Seasoning Bourbon Barrel whiskey BBQ sauce.
+I used the PS Seasoning Bourbon Barrel whiskey BBQ sauce for this recipe.
 It’s a tangy sauce that is infused with barrel-aged bourbon and molasses.
-If you prefer to make your own barbecue sauce at home, here are 13 BBQ Sauces You Can Make at Home.
+If you prefer to make your own barbecue sauce at home, here are BBQ Sauces You Can Make at Home.

 - Smoked Armadillo Eggs wrapped in bacon